chaunceygardiner/weewx-loopdata/README.md

 LoopData is a WeeWX service that generates a json file (loop-data.txt) on every loop (e.g., every 2s).

-Not: If you are upgrading to 3.0, you must install `python3-sortedcontainers`.
+Note: If you are upgrading to 3.0 or later, you must install `sortedcontainers`.
-On debian, you can do this with: `apt install python3-sortedcontainers`
+* If WeeWX is pip installed: activate the WeeWX virtual environment, then `pip install sortedcontainers`
+* If WeeWX is a debian package install: `sudo apt install python3-sortedcontainers`

 **IMPORTANT**: This extension has been tested with the WeeWX's vantage and cc3000 drivers.
 It will likely also work with other drivers that, like the two drivers tested, report